Methods, signs and prevention tools

 Help with your AML compliance

-Even if you’re completely on board with the need for anti-money-laundering rules, it can be difficult to keep up with compliance when you’re running a busy real-estate business.
+Even if you’re completely on board with the need for anti-money-laundering rules, it can be difficult to keep up with compliance when you’re running a busy real estate business.
 That’s where First AML comes in.
 We simplify the AML process for your business, helping you onboard new customers smoothly, access records easily and meet all your compliance requirements.

 Digitising compliance means that your records, customer details and transaction data are stored in one, easily accessible place.
 You can check on the documentation of a new customer, set alerts for suspicious activity and send information to auditors without leaving your desk.
-It’s about freeing up admin time, as well as meeting the compliance requirements of the AML/CFT bill.
+It’s about freeing up admin time, as well as meeting the compliance requirements of the AML/CTF bill.

 In the fast-moving world of real estate, it could make all the difference.
+If you’d like to find out how First AML can help with your AML process, get in touch with us today!